developer-zebra/developer-zebra-site/src/emdk-for-android/6-6/mx/index.md

         url: batterymgr
         description: The BatteryMgr allows you to configure the thresholds that will be used to determine when a battery needs to be decommissioned.
         icon: /mx/icons/battery_threshold.png
+      - title: Batch Manager
+        url: batchmgr
+        description: 'The Batch setting is used to execute one Profile (which may contain any number of settings) from within another Profile.'
+        icon: /mx/icons/mx.png
+      - title: Bug Report Manager
+        url: bugreportmgr
+        description: 'The Bug Report Manager (BugReportMgr) provides a framework for reporting the time, date, user input and relevant technical data associated with perceived issues on Zebra mobile computers, building on the standard Android bug reporting mechanism.'
+        icon: /mx/icons/mx.png
       - title: Clock Manager
         url: clock
         description: 'The Clock Manager allows you to set the Date, Time, and Time Zone or to configure the device to automatically acquire it via NTP.'